Coproduct for the Yangian of an affine Kac-Moody algebra: The Yangian of a Kac-Moody algebra

 To simplify the first of these formulas as well as future computations, we introduce the auxiliary generators $\tilde h_{i 1}$, with $i\in I$, by setting

 Then $x^\pm _{i, r+1} = \pm(\alpha_i,\alpha_i)^{-1} [\tilde h_{i 1}, x^\pm_{i r}]$ and \eqref{eq:relexHX} with $(r,s) = (0,0)$ can be rewritten as

-We want to reduce the number of relations to make it easier to check the compatibility of the coproduct $\Delta$ to be introduced in Section \ref{Sec:cop}.
-Such work was done by S. Levendorskii for $\g$ finite dimensional in \cite{Lev}: See Theorem 1.2 therein.
+We want to reduce the number of relations to make it easier to check the compatibility of the coproduct $\Delta$ to be introduced in \secref{Sec:cop}.
+Such work was done by S. Levendorskii for $\g$ finite-dimensional in \cite{Lev}: See Theorem 1.2 therein.